Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Introduction

 In this work, we examine the behavior of one mobile impurity interacting with a spin-$1/2$ balanced Fermi bath.
-We consider that all the particles are confined in a one-dimensional tight lattice, which we model as a Hubbard Hamiltonian.
-Importantly, we consider an open lattice which features Friedel oscillations in the fermionic bath~\cite{friedel_xiv_1952}.
+We consider that all the particles are confined in a one-dimensional lattice within the tight-binding regime, which we model as a Hubbard Hamiltonian.
+Importantly, we consider a small open lattice which features Friedel oscillations in the fermionic bath~\cite{friedel_xiv_1952}.
 These correspond to a signature feature of fermions in the presence of defects.
-In our case, the oscillations are caused by the open boundary conditions, as reported in the past for Hubbard chains~\cite{bedurftig_friedel_1998}.
+In our case, the oscillations are caused by the open boundary conditions, and thus, they are a finite-size effect, as reported in the past for Hubbard chains~\cite{bedurftig_friedel_1998}.

 We study the system using the exact diagonalization (ED) method~\cite{lin_exact_1993,sharma_organization_2015}, which has been employed successfully in the past for calculating Fermi polaron properties in two-dimensional lattices~\cite{amelio_polaron_2024-1}.
 We report an exhaustive examination of the system across a wide range of interactions, where it shows a very rich behavior despite its simplicity.
 On one side, we find that the system can show a phase separation between the impurity and fermionic holes for strong attraction.
-This is due to the particle-hole symmetry of the Fermi Hubbard model~\cite{essler_one-dimensional_2005}, and thus it is not observed in the bosonic lattice configurations studied in the past.
-On the other hand, we find that for intermediate bath-impurity interactions, the impurity displays peculiar patterns in its density, being influenced by the Friedel oscillations in the bath.
+This is explained by the particle-hole symmetry of the Fermi Hubbard model~\cite{essler_one-dimensional_2005}, and thus it is not observed in the softcore bosonic lattice configurations studied in the past.
+On the other hand, we find that for intermediate bath-impurity interactions, the impurity displays peculiar patterns in its density, which are explained by the presence of Friedel oscillations in the bath.
 Thus, these findings suggest the use of impurities to probe Friedel physics in fermionic systems.

 This work is organized as follows.
 Sec.~\ref{sec:model} presents the model, including the Hamiltonian and the numerical approach.
 Sec.~\ref{sec:1o4} presents the main results of this work, where the behavior of an impurity interacting with a fermionic bath at quarter filling is examined.
 Here, density profiles, correlations, and entanglement properties are examined.
 Then, from the understanding of the particle-hole symmetry of the model, Sec.~\ref{sec:3o4} generalizes the previous results to three quarters filling.
 Finally, Sec.~\ref{sec:conclusions} presents the conclusions and outlook of this work.
 Complementary results are also reported in the Appendix.